Skip to footer content

 1.2.
 Open/Closed Principle (OCP)

 The Open/Closed Principle suggests that a class should be open for extension but closed for modification, enabling the extension of a module's behavior without modifying its source code.
-In C#, this is often achieved through interfaces and abstract classes, allowing for the creating of new classes that adhere to existing contracts.
+In C#, this is often achieved through interfaces and abstract classes, allowing for the creation of new classes that adhere to existing contracts.

 Solid Principles C# (How It Works For Developers) Figure 3